WHERE YOU CAN JOIN US

 You’ll get your head around a lot of different factors to spot where weaknesses might lie.
 This will involve learning about everything from production and project management to design and safety.
-You'll also be part of a multidisciplinary team that includes Health Physicists, Engineers and Human Factors Specialists working together to ensure our operations remain safe.
-Your work will support the safe operation of our facilities and Royal Naval submarines.
+You’ll also be part of a multidisciplinary team that includes Health Physicists, Engineers and Human Factors specialists working together to ensure our operations remain safe.
+Your work will support the safe operation of our facilities and Royal Navy submarines.
 You’ll train to become a Safety Engineer, and provide safety case advice to ensure that the integrity of our infrastructure is maintained and projects are delivered safely.

 WHAT YOU’LL GET OUT OF IT

 When you’re playing such an important role, you need great support to develop.
 And that’s what you’re going to get.
 You’ll be assigned a mentor who’ll help you achieve professional status.
 And you’ll be starting on a competitive salary of £28k - £30k.